VamshiKrishnaAlladi/Coffer/README.md

 This Coffer repository is the total project folder of eclipse.

+1. Create a java project with the name "Coffer" in eclipse work-space.
-1. Download the code repository.
+2. Download the code repository.
-2. Extract it to any location and rename the folder to "Coffer"
+3. Extract it to project folder of  "Coffer"
-3. Paste this folder in your eclipse's work-space.
+4. If asked to overwrite the src folder content click on continue.
-4. Restart Eclipse.
+5. Restart Eclipse.
-5. Start Off working on the Project.
+6. Start Off working on the Project.

 File Coffer.java has the Main class "Coffer" and the function "main" in it.